 Buchenwald

-eyrie cams
+Eyrie cams

 The insights during the past years gave new insights to the problems our birds of prey are facing with raising their offspring.
 This year we decided to hang 20 nesting cameras in sum to gain more information about the difficulties, to take measures for protection.